 - Choose a PIN that is easy to remember, but not easy for others to figure out.

 - When using an ATM, be aware of your surroundings.

 - If you are familiar with an ATM, watch for suspicious devices added to the machine.

 - If you have a smartphone, add your Civista debit card to your digital wallet.

-- Suspend your debit card when not in use with the Civista mobile app.
+- Temporarily disable your debit card when not in use with Civista Digital Bankings Debit Card Control features.